 In November 2017, the Company entered into a Credit Agreement (the "Credit Agreement") providing for a\$750.0 million five-year unsecured revolving credit facility (the "Revolving Credit Facility"), which replaced its prior Credit Facility.
 Subject to the terms of the Credit Agreement, the Revolving Credit Facility may be increased in an amount up to \$250.0 million in the aggregate.
-As of December 31, 2017 after giving effect to the borrowings made on the closing date, the Company had outstanding \$250.0 million aggregate principal amount of borrowings under the Revolving Credit Facility.
-The proceeds from the borrowings on the closing date, together with the cash on hand was used to pay in full the remaining term loan balance under the Credit Facility.
+During the third quarter of the fiscal year ending June 30, 2018, the Company made a principal payment of \$25.0 million.
+As of March 31, 2018, the Company had outstanding \$225.0 million aggregate principal amount of borrowings under the Revolving Credit Facility.